 Larry has worked extensively as a conductor, composer and orchestrator/arranger in theatre, films, television and concerts.

 Larry's orchestrations can currently be heard in SEVEN BRIDES FOR SEVEN BROTHERS (Regent's Park), MACK AND MABEL (Chichester), MRS HENDERSON PRESENTS (Bath), and the SINGIN' IN THE RAIN INTERNATIONAL TOUR.
 Current projects include HOLIDAY INN (Muny), FEELIN' IN THE MOOD (Stanhope Productions) and GUYS AND DOLLS (Chichester/Runaway Entertainment) and SLEEPLESS IN SEATTLE.

-Recent UK credits include CITY OF ANGELS (Donmar Warehouse) and WHITE CHRISTMAS (Dominion Theatre) and GUYS AND DOLLS (Chichester Festival Theatre).
+Recent UK credits include CITY OF ANGELS (Donmar Warehouse), WHITE CHRISTMAS (Dominion Theatre) and GUYS AND DOLLS (Chichester Festival Theatre).

 Larry has received Tony and Drama Desk nominations for his orchestrations of CATCH ME IF YOU CAN, THE DROWSY CHAPERONE and WHITE CHRISTMAS.

 Larry also received Drama Desk nominations for A CHRISTMAS STORY and HONEYMOON IN VEGAS.